mrocklin/blog/_posts/work/2013-03-19-SymPy-Theano-part-1.md

     fns_fortran = [ufuncify([x], output) for output in outputs]
     fn_fortran = lambda xx: [fn_fortran(xx) for fn_fortran in fns_fortran]

-The expressions look like this.
+The expression and its derivative look like this:

     for y in fn_theano(xx):
         plot(xx, y)